-The City of Madison Advances to Quarterfinal Round in a $5 Million Incentive Competition
+The City of Madison Advances to Semifinal Round in a $5 Million Incentive Competition

 Dr. Slakey, a Lecturer on Physics and Public Policy at Georgetown University who specializes in energy and security policy, remarked that, “The communities we selected are leaders in energy efficiency who will develop innovative approaches that will inspire and enable others to follow in their footsteps.”

-Over the next few months we will fine tune our energy efficiency plans, and we will be reaching out to a broad group of stakeholders to gather the best ideas to reduce energy and carbon emissions.
+Over the next year, Madison officials plan to fine tune energy efficiency plans, and will continue to reach out to a broad group of stakeholders to gather the best ideas to reduce energy and carbon emissions.

 Buses follow the Capitol Loop from 3:00 p.m. through the end of service due to Concerts on the Square.